Table Of Contents

 Hotel Principe di Savoia

-For a truly special brunch experience, the Hotel Principe di Savoia offers a real feast worthy of a holiday lunch every Sunday.
+For a truly special brunch experience, Hotel Principe di Savoia offers a true holiday lunch-worthy feast every Sunday.
 With five food islands ranging from sweet to savory, including raw fish and vegan options, this brunch is a triumph of haute cuisine.
-The elegant atmosphere, live music, and views of the Italian garden make the experience even more memorable.
+The elegant atmosphere, live music and views of the Italian garden make the experience even more memorable.
 Affordable luxury for celebrating special occasions or simply indulging in weekend royalty.

 Find the breakfast menu here.